 Also not to be overlooked is the value that comes with the unique shape of what Govberg calls the “iconic” Daniel Roth watch case, which acts as a well-established indicator of source for the brand in the eyes of true watch aficionados.

 Logistically, Govberg says that LVMH is smart to separate the Daniel Roth brand out from Bulgari, where it has lived since the 2011 acquisition.
-In the wake of the Bulgari deal, which also saw LVMH snap up Gerald Genta SA, the “teams and knowledge” from the Roth and Genta brands – and elements of their celebrated designs – would be integrated into Bulgari and its own offerings.
+In the wake of the Bulgari deal, which also saw LVMH snap up Gérald Genta SA, along with the manufacturing “teams and knowledge” from both the Roth and Genta brands, LVMH would incorporate elements of the celebrated watchmakers’ designs into Bulgari offerings.
 “Their decades of expertise helped lay the foundation for Bulgari as an unrivaled force in the world of Haute Horlogerie,” the Italian luxury brand boasts on its website.
 Since then, Bulgari has taken off in its own right, and does not need to rely on Genta or Roth to drive demand, per Govberg, thereby, paving the way for each of these brands to stand on their own.
 He also notes that attempts by Bulgari to offer up mashups of sorts of Bulgari and Genta, and Bulgari and Roth timepieces “never really took off,” likely further incentivizing LVMH to facilitate a spin-off, of sorts, of the Roth brand.

-In terms of timing, revamping the Daniel Roth brand makes sense, as demand for the offerings of independent (and in Roth’s case, formerly independent) watch companies has “exploded over the past four or five years,” Govberg contends.
+In terms of timing, revamping the Daniel Roth and Genta brands makes sense, as demand for the offerings of independent (and in Roth and Genta’s cases, formerly independent) watch companies has “exploded over the past four or five years,” Govberg contends.
 Watch collectors – from the wealthiest players in this space to budding younger collectors – have increasingly educated themselves about some of these more niche names in the world of horology, in many cases, during Covid-19 lockdowns, and added to their collections accordingly.
 This has led to a spike in popularity and prices, and chances are, demand for and the price tags of watches in this segment of the market have room to grow even further.

-As for what LVMH has planned for Daniel Roth, that is not yet clear, but it seems unlikely that the French conglomerate will attempt to aggressively scale the brand to match the volumes and revenues associated with other properties under its umbrella.
-What is more probable, according to Govberg, is that the group will approach the revamp with a “long term view,” releasing Daniel Roth watches in “very small” quantities, maybe 500 to 1,000 watches per year.
+As for what LVMH has planned for Daniel Roth, the French conglomerate will almost certainly not attempt to aggressively scale the brand to match the volumes and revenues associated with other properties under its umbrella.
+What is more probable, according to Govberg, is that the group will approach the revamp with a “long term view,” releasing Daniel Roth watches in “very small” quantities, maybe 500 to 1,000 watches per year at most.
 Such an effort may not necessarily move the needle significantly in terms of LVMH revenue, but it will undeniably impact the credibility of its Watches & Jewelry group to be able to say that it is offering such “top of class” timepieces.

-Reflecting on LVMH’s broader efforts in hard luxury, MT Capital Research analysts asserted in a note in October that “there is a structural opportunity” for the group as a result of “the lack of name-brand penetration in this area (approximately 20 percent worldwide).”
+The timing also makes sense in light of LVMH’s broader efforts to compete in the hard luxury segment, where it has room to grow.
+MT Capital Research analysts asserted in a note in October that “there is a structural opportunity” for the group as a result of “the lack of name-brand penetration in this area (approximately 20 percent worldwide).”
 Pointing to continued growth of LVMH’s main jewelry and watch brands, such as Bulgari and Tiffany & Co., as well as the impending re-introduction of names like Daniel Roth, MT Capital says that this represents “an exciting prospect, [and] an interesting opportunity for the next decade.”